kurenai7968/volume_controller/README.md

 # Volume Controller

 This plugin allows you to control and listen to the system volume on your device.
-It provides a simple API to get, set, and monitor the system volume.
+It provides a simple API to get, set and monitor the system volume.

 ## Notes